 Recognition of professional competence of the EU certificate holder

-According to Section 26(2) of the Act on Electronic Communications, special competence earned in another EU Member State may be recognised and a special competence certificate issued by the Office, based on an application, which corresponds to the competence earned in another EU Member State.
-An adequate certificate is issued to the authorised applicant (see Point 3. below) based on an application:
+According to Section 26(2) of the Electronic Communications Act, professional competence acquired in another EU Member State may be recognised and on the basis of an application submitted, a professional competence certificate issued by the Office, corresponding to the competence acquired in another EU Member State, may be obtained.
+The appropriate certificate is issued to the authorised applicant (see Point 3. below) on the basis of an application:

 1. Submission of an application